KSF-Media/tech-blog/pending/mosaico-render-and-init.md

 Mosaico is HBL Media's news site project.
-It is written in PureScript and uses React via purescript-react-basic library.
+It is written in PureScript and uses React via the purescript-react-basic library.
 It is a hybrid SPA application, with server side renders covering the equivalent of using the site with no user account.
 It uses React's hydrate method to seamlessly transition from a server render to a full React application